minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have embedded images, videos may be included as well but may not replace images
 * Any required permissions must be displayed in the original post
 * Do not post topics asking for help here

+## Download Links

+* __Direct Links__

+  A direct link is either a link where clicking on the link will download the file without going to another page or the page's purpose is to download the file.
+  An example of a direct download link is using dropbox or mediafire links, where the link is only used for the download.
+  These links may be used with monetary linking services.

+* __Alternative Links__

+  An alternative link is a link that is used for other things besides being a download page.
+  An example of an alternative link is sites like Planet Minecraft links, where the link is used for other things as well.
+  These links may not be used with monetary linking services.